This thread has been bookmarked. Visit your bookmarked threads to review.

 I downloaded Malware Bytes

 and it removed most of the infection, but I still had problems.
-Finally ended up getting a new computer.I'm often wrong, but never in doubt.
+Finally ended up getting a new computer.Often wrong, never in doubt.

 Malwarebytes worksFree version of Malwarebytes removed mine!!!